Social Security Trust Fund: Governance

+Board members

+The current board members as of March 22nd, 2025:

 The Board of Trustees holds the trust funds.
 The Managing Trustee is responsible for investing the funds, which has been delegated to the Bureau of the Fiscal Service.

 History

 The Social Security system is primarily a pay-as-you-go system, meaning that payments to current retirees come from current payments into the system.
 The program was initially established in 1935 in response to the Great Depression.
 The first to file for Social Security was Ida Mae Fuller in 1940.
 Fuller paid $24.75 in taxes during her three years working under the social security program, and drew an aggregate of $22,889 in benefits before passing at age 100.
 This represents a ratio of $925 in benefits for every dollar she paid into the program.

 In 1977, President Jimmy Carter and the 95th Congress increased the FICA tax to fund Social Security, phased in gradually into the 1980s.
 In the early 1980s, financial projections of the Social Security Administration indicated near-term revenue from payroll taxes would not be sufficient to fully fund near-term benefits (thus raising the possibility of benefit cuts).
 The federal government appointed the National Commission on Social Security Reform, headed by Alan Greenspan (who had not yet been named Chairman of the Federal Reserve), to investigate what additional changes to federal law were necessary to shore up the fiscal health of the Social Security program.
 The Greenspan Commission projected that the system would be solvent for the entirety of its 75-year forecast period with certain recommendations.
 The changes to federal law enacted in 1983 and signed by President Reagan and pursuant to the recommendations of the Greenspan Commission advanced the time frame for previously scheduled payroll tax increases (though it raised slightly the payroll tax for the self-employed to equal the employer-employee rate), changed certain benefit calculations, and raised the retirement age to 67 by the year 2027.
 As of the end of calendar year 2010, the accumulated surplus in the Social Security Trust Fund stood at just over $2.6 trillion.